Khalil Ahmed: Film

-Khalil Ahmed made his music debut with director Al-Hamid's film Aanchal (1962), which was released on 7 December 1962.
-Starring: Shamim Ara, Darpan, Saba and Talish.
-The song "kisi chaman mein raho, bahar ban ke raho" (singer Ahmed Rushdi) became a smash hit in Pakistan and established Khalil's name as a film composer.
+Khalil Ahmed made his music debut with director Al-Hamid's film Aanchal (1962), which was released on 7 December 1962, starring Shamim Ara, Darpan, Saba and Talish.
+The song "kisi chaman mein raho, tum bahar ban ke raho" (singer Ahmed Rushdi) became a smash hit in Pakistan and established Khalil's name as a film composer.
 He quickly became one of the stalwarts of Pakistani film industry.

 Khalil Ahmed always had his finger on the pulse of what the listeners wanted to hear on radio, television and in his films.
 He composed music for film Khamosh Raho (1964) and recorded a Nazm in Ahmed Rushdi's voice Mein nahi manta (lyrics Habib Jalib) which became famous all over Pakistan.

 He also gave hit music of film Khilona (1967).
 The songs "Chand se chandni" and "Gul kahoon khushboo kahoon" both recorded in Ahmed Rushdi's voice were very popular.
 An accomplished composer for television and films, Khalil's many contributions to music had made him a popular Pakistani film music composer.
 For example:"Uss kay gham ko kya kahayye" (singer: Mehdi Hassan, film Guriya, producer-director: Himayat Ali Shair.
 This film could not be released.
 Khalil Ahmed was a specialist in sad compositions and he became one of the top composers of the 1960s after composing the songs of film Kaneez (1965 film).
 Song "Jab rat dhali tum yaad aye" (singer Mala and Ahmed Rushdi) became a popular song.
 His last movie, "Anokha Piyar", was released in 1994.
 Khalil Ahmed was one of Pakistan film industry's prominent musicians in the 1960s and 1970s, composing film music in over 40 films.